vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## PACK Known_issues:

-- [ ] Fix Server-Client Network Replication.
+- [ ] Fix Client-Server Replication.
 - [ ] AI Bot is still Experimental, but will be upgraded overtime.
 - [ ] Correct Third-Person AI and Player Animations to be added (e.g. when Crouching, Shooting, Strafing, Walking, etc).
 - [ ] On Weapon Zoom, Crosshair slightly misaligned with fired Projectile.